Dandelion and burdock: Imitations and variants

 Ben Shaw, a Huddersfield businessman, founded a company that made and sold the drink, first in Yorkshire and then throughout Britain, between 1871 and 1993.
 Afterward, the enterprise passed through several hands and is now owned by Refresco, who still make and sell the drink.

 Fentimans, a beverage company based in the United Kingdom, offers a version of the naturally brewed dandelion and burdock drink, containing extracts of both plants (although its main ingredients are sugar and pear juice concentrate).

 A.G.
-Barr, famous for Scottish soft drink Irn-Bru, produces a version of dandelion and burdock under the name D'n'B and the slogan "Tall, dark and drinksome".
+Barr, known for its Scottish soft drink Irn-Bru, produces a version of dandelion and burdock under the name D'n'B, with the slogan "Tall, dark and drinksome".

-The last of the UK's original temperance bars, Fitzpatrick's in Rawtenstall, which opened in 1890, still produces its dandelion and burdock to an original recipe brought over from Ireland at the end of the 19th century.
+The last of the UK's original temperance bars, Mr Fitzpatrick's in Rawtenstall, Rossendale, which opened in the 1890s, still produces its dandelion and burdock to an original recipe brought over from Ireland at the end of the 19th century.